africadatahub/co2/README.md

 # React Starter

-A basic React Starter project with Tailwind CSS and Parcel.
+A basic React Starter project with Parcel.

 ## Install